athul173/WeatherApp/README.md

 - `src`: This folder is the main container of all the code inside your application.
     - `assets`: Asset folder to store all images, vectors, etc.
     - `components`: Folder to store any common component that you use through your app (such as a generic button)
-    - `container`: All screen-based components inside containers, such as Tabs, Drawers, Stack Navigators.
+    - `navigation`: All screen-based components inside containers, such as Tabs, Drawers, Stack Navigators.
     - `screens`: Folder that contains all your application screens/features.
     - `utils`: All the utils/helpers files go here that storing reusable methods and logic.
     - `styles`: Folder to store all the styling concerns related to the application theme like palettes,themes etc.
     - `index.js`: Entry point of your application as per React-Native standards.
-    -

 ## Generate production version